Pece17/IoTBeacon/README.md

 www.iotbeacon.com/~iotbeacon and iotbeacon.com/~iotbeacon are now working and showing the desired HTML text

-## Configuring a static IP address on server using CLI and GUI
+## Configuring static IP addresses on server using CLI and GUI

 I initially tried to configure the assigned static IP address using only CLI (command line interface)